Lemonade (album): Accolades

 In 2020, Parade named Lemonade the best music video of all time.
 In 2017, the album was ranked at number 6 on NPRs list of the 150 Greatest Albums Made By Women.
 The Daily Telegraph named Lemonade the eighth greatest album of all time in 2025, with Neil McCormick describing it as a "bold, shapeshifting masterpiece channelling personal turmoil into visionary genre-hopping pop".
+The Washington Post named Lemonade one of the 25 most influential works in American culture, alongside the Star-Spangled Banner and Mickey Mouse, with writer Ashley Fetters Maloy citing its "audacious and ambitious" scope, popularization of visual albums and surprise albums, and impact on discussions on gender and racial equality.
 On their list of the top 100 albums of the publication's existence, The Quietus named the project at number 9.
 Apple Music ranked Lemonade at number 10 on their list of the 100 Best Albums ever created.
 Consequence of Sound named Lemonade the 18th greatest album of all time in 2022.
 Lemonade is the 29th best album of all time by Metacritic score.
-On Rolling Stone's 500 Greatest Albums of All Time list, Lemonade was placed at number 32, citing the album's exploration of "the betrayals of American blackness" and "all of the country's music traditions".
+On Rolling Stones 500 Greatest Albums of All Time list, Lemonade was placed at number 32, citing the album's exploration of "the betrayals of American blackness" and "all of the country's music traditions".
 Paste listed the album at number 55 on their list of the 300 Greatest Albums of All Time.